Alice and Bob got bored and came up with a new game.

 If the answer is "No", print a "-1" in the second line.
 Otherwise, in the second line, print a space-separated (possibly empty) list of moves that lead to the final state.

-Let i and j be the IDs in the initial set of the adjacent cards chosen for a move. k, minimum of i and j, should be mentioned in the move list to indicate that this move has been made.
+Let and be the IDs in the initial set of the adjacent cards chosen for a move. , minimum of and , should be mentioned in the move list to indicate that this move has been made.

 If there are many possible move lists that achieve the final state, print the lexicographically earliest one.